Vivek-04022001/documentation/docs/glossary.md

     [GNU Make](https://www.gnu.org/software/make/) is a tool which controls the generation of executables and other non-source files of a program from the program's source files.

     Make gets its knowledge of how to build your program from a file called the _makefile_, which lists each of the non-source files and how to compute it from other files.
-    When you write a program, you should write a makefile for it, so that it is possible to use Make to build and install the program.
+    When you write a program, you should write a makefile for it, so that it's possible to use Make to build and install the program.

 PLIP
     PLIPs are **PL**one **I**mprovement **P**roposals.